Larry Graham

 Larry Graham: The Sly Sound Of Success

-Interview by Andy Gill, NME, August 1982
+Interview by Andy Gill, New Musical Express, 7 August 1982

 THE SOFA is sumptuous, the clothes casual; Larry Graham sits swathed in both, the epitome of affluent black America.
 We're in a hospitality suite in ...

-see also Sly & The Family Stone
+see also Sly & the Family Stone

 back to LIBRARY